 - Goal: Improve access to ADAP and HICP services. - Membership: Will consist of a diverse mix of Office of HIV/AIDS staff, medical and pharmacy experts, case managers, and consumers.
-Members will be determined as needed if the committee needs to be called into session.
-(See Appendix C for committee members.) - Responsibilities: - o Comply with the Core Team's overall goals and Work Plan - o Actively communicate with the Core Team - Submit meeting minutes in predetermined format - Monitor ADAP/HICP policy, processes, and progress from a quality management viewpoint - Identify ADAP/HICP problems/issues and make recommendations for improvement
+Members will be determined as needed if the committee needs to be called into session. (see Appendix C for committee members.) - Responsibilities: - o Comply with the Core Team's overall goals and Work Plan - o Actively communicate with the Core Team - Submit meeting minutes to CQM Core Team - Monitor ADAP/HICP policy, processes, and progress with a quality management perspective - Identify ADAP/HICP problems/issues and make recommendations for improvement